XanaduAI/quantum-neural-networks/fraud_detection/README.md

 | WARNING: this script can take a long time to run|
 | --- |

-Here, the user must choose a value for `simulation_label` in `testing.py` to select a pre-trained model, as well as `ckpt_val` to select the number of batch repetitions to start testing from.
+Here, the user must edit `testing.py` to point to the simulation label and checkpoint of the model which is to be tested.
+These are specified under the variables `simulation_label` and `ckpt_val` in `testing.py`.

 The output of testing is a confusion table, which can be found as a numpy array in `outputs/confusion/simulation_label`.
 The confusion table is given for multiple threshold probabilities for a transaction to be considered as genuine.